 The chart above shows working capital per student over a five-year period.
-Lethbridge School Division's working capital has remained relatively consistent from year to year, ranging from \$1,260 to \$1,669.
-The Division has maintained a strong working capital, which has allowed the Division to meet emergent needs and to provide new initiatives as the Division continues to grow.
+Lethbridge School Division's working capital has remained relatively consistent from year to year, ranging from \$1,324 to \$1,669 from 2018-2022.
+The reasons for there being such a decrease in 2022-2023 is due to the increase in students to the Division, and both the spending of reserves to meet the Alberta Education cap (decrease in cash), and the introduction of the asset retirement obligation (ARO) accounting standard which resulted in a \$6 million liability being added to the Division's financial statements.